 You could also talk to your local Credit Union.
 They all have their own policies, but they may take a more individual approach, rather than “computer says no”.

 One thing you should probably not consider is a secured loan.
 Converting unsecured debt to secured is almost never a good idea as, if you get into more financial trouble, it can mean losing your house.
-Also most secured loans are variable rate – it may sound affordable now, but interest rates are expected to go up in 2018… with unsecured loans you don’t have this problem.
+Also most secured loans are variable rate – it may sound affordable now, but interest rates may go up in 2019 or 2020… with unsecured loans you don’t have this problem.

 Could the rejection be good news?

 Not getting a consolidation loan may be the best thing that could happen for your finances!
 Too many people get a loan with good intentions, but don’t close down all their credit cards and soon are tempted into spending on them again.
 In a few years time, they are struggling with credit card debts plus the new large loans, a much worse situation.

 This is so common that most debt advisors will say “don’t consolidate, instead look at other ways to reduce your interest”, because we have too often seen how consolidations loans go very badly wrong.

 Alternatives to a consolidation loan

 Many people who want a large consolidation loan aren’t going to get it, no matter who they apply to.
 Then there are two options, depending on how large your debt problem is.

 If you can make the repayments on your existing debts, you were just hoping a consolidation loan would make things easier, you probably have to settle down to snowballing – this is the odd name given to the process of overpaying your highest interest debt.
 One of the benefits of snowballing is that it is great for your credit rating, so even if you can’t get a 0% balance transfer now, you may be able to in a while when some of your debt has gone.